 An important eyewitness account by Pliny the Younger (A.D.
 61-113) offers us a glimpse of that fateful day in A.D.
 79 when the eruption of Mount Vesuvius buried an entire town and most of its inhabitants.
 Pliny, whose uncle died in the disaster, vividly describes sheets of fire and enormous pumice stones raining down from the volcano as well as people running desperately towards the sea, terrified for their lives.

 Pompeii lies just five miles from the foot of Vesuvius in the Bay of Naples, approximately 250 kilometers south of Rome.
 But its precise location was not re-discovered until 1763, when an inscription naming the town was unearthed.

 Over the centuries, archaeological excavations across this vast site have revealed an incredible degree of preservation.
 The layers of pumice stone and ash from the eruption had acted like a seal against decay.
 Voids were also left, where human bodies had once fallen, allowing archaeologists to create plaster casts as records of their final moments.
 Excavations continue to this day and gradually the life of a town, frozen in time, has emerged, from lavishly furnished houses to popular shops and inns with carbonized food still sitting on tables.
 But, undoubtedly, the most beautiful treasures to have been discovered at Pompeii are its frescoes.

 Aside from their unique preservation, one of the reasons why the frescoes retain such bright and original colors today is due to the painting techniques used by their creators.
 A thin layer of limestone plaster, known as intonaco, was spread over the wall surface and then painted on while it was still damp.
 The paint pigments mixed with the intonaco and, on drying, the paint was sealed into the wall.
-This process produced colours with a distinctive radiance and vividness which has largely withstood the test of time.
+This process produced colors with a distinctive radiance and vividness which has largely withstood the test of time.